 The overall objective of the SWEET project is to examine the barriers & facilitators to the use of S&SEs and the likely risks and benefits of using them to replace sugar in the diet in the context of health, obesity, safety and sustainability.

-SWEET will strengthen the partnership across public & private sectors through mutual exchange of expertise.
+SWEET will strengthen the partnership across public and private sectors through mutual exchange of expertise.
 The project implementation will generate valuable quantitative and qualitative evidence with impact on health promotion, particularly combating obesity, while improving sustainable food security in the EU.

 Role of ILSI Europe

 ILSI Europe is involved as a dissemination partner and Innovation Manager in Work Package (WP) 6.
 It aims to identify and effectively engage with relevant stakeholders to understand perceptions of the role of S&SEs as part of a healthy diet and to identify barriers and factors that could facilitate increased use of S&SEs.

-As leader of the ‘Innovation advisory panels’ task, ILSI Europe is in charge of organising the Innovation Advisory Panels (IAP) meetings.
+As leader of the ‘Innovation advisory panels’ (IAP) task, ILSI Europe organises the IAP meetings.
 SWEET’s full impact plan will be co-developed with stakeholders and informed by the IAP which will meet once a year to co-produce novel approaches to tackle obesity while improving sustainable food security, based on findings from previous WPs.